 The Garden District is generally mapped from St. Charles Avenue to Magazine Street and from Jackson Avenue to Louisiana Avenue.

-Some Garden District residents will tell you they don’t need a car.
+Some local residents will tell you they don't need a car.
 Others insist that properties with off-street parking are a must.
 Some residents rely solely on easily accessed public transit.
-Others suggest that a combination of personal and public transportation is a property owner’s dream.
+Others suggest that a combination of personal and public transportation is a property owner's dream.

 Historic streetcars traverse the Garden District portion of oak-tree-lined St. Charles Avenue.
 Buses run on regular schedules up and down Magazine Street, giving residents easy access to the Central Business District in one direction and Uptown and Audubon Park in the other.
 Additional bus routes take the north-south route, connecting the Garden District to other parts of New Orleans.
 Fares for buses and streetcars remain enviably low.

-Homebuyers looking for Garden District properties are also looking for the kinds of amenities that have welcomed residents for centuries – top-notch private, parochial, public and charter schools; a thriving public library system with convenient branches; restaurants of every description (world-acclaimed Commander’s Palace is a cornerstone of the Garden District, joined by everything from corner po-boy spots to fine dining and every type of international cuisine); the urban oasis of Magazine Street shopping (clothing, antiques, art, decorators’ treasures); walking tours conducted daily by well-versed local guides; and the famous New Orleans Opera Guild Home on Prytania Street (an 1858 mansion still filled with European and American furniture and artwork from the 18th and 19th centuries, maintained by the Women’s Guild of the New Orleans Opera Association and available for special event rental).
+Home buyers looking for properties in the Garden District are also looking for the kinds of amenities that have welcomed residents for centuries—top-notch private, parochial, public and charter schools, a thriving public library system with convenient branches, restaurants of every description, the urban oasis of Magazine Street shopping (clothing, antiques, art, decorators' treasures), walking tours conducted daily by well-versed local guides, and the famous New Orleans Opera Guild Home on Prytania Street (an 1858 mansion still filled with European and American furniture and artwork from the 18th and 19th centuries, maintained by the Women's Guild of the New Orleans Opera Association and available for special event rental).

 Residents also share the streets with tourists opting for a look at historic Lafayette Cemetery No. 1 on Washington at Prytania (scene to many a Hollywood movie shoot), the nearby Rink, a one-time 19th-century skating rink that has been meticulously restored and transformed into a mall of shops and the beautifully elevated George Washington Cable House, designated a National Historic Landmark in honor of the American author who lived and worked there in the late 1800s.
 The Louise S. McGehee School on Prytania Street is among the most illustrious private institutions in the area, which is also dotted with many other convenient public and private elementary, secondary and high schools.